 Hammonton, New Jersey 08037

 The Noyes Museum of Art of Stockton University opened its first satellite gallery on October 3, 2008 on South Second Street in Hammonton, NJ.
 The Noyes Museum Shop in Hammonton showcases and sells original artwork, fine jewelry, and ceramics by regional artists.
 In addition to exhibiting dynamic art, the gallery offers custom framing for all of your matting and framing needs.
-With an extensive selection of mats and frames, our professional and knowledgeable staff can help enhance any precious work of art.
+With an extensive selection of mats and frames, our professional and knowledgeable staff can enhance any precious work of art.

 Tuesday: 10:00 am - 5:00 pm